 Expert Secrets lays out the step-by-step process of starting an online expert business.
 You start an expert business by shifting your focus on learning to help others with what you’ve learned.
 And by selling (getting your audience to pay) your product or service is the best way to hold them accountable to their goals.

 The process with most expert businesses is the same.
 First, we become passionate about a particular topic.
 We study, we learn, we implement, but eventually we can’t grow anymore from study alone.
 We then shift our focus to helping others with what we have learned, and that contribution helps them, which in turn also helps us continue to grow.

 So I started studying historical figures who had built huge audiences and caused big changes.
 The more examples I found, the more patterns I noticed.
-Three things in common that helped them build a mass movement: 1) They each had a charismatic leader or an attractive character, 2) Each of them focused on a future-based cause that was bigger than themselves, and 3) They each offered their audience a new opportunity.
+Three things in common that helped them build a mass movement:

 If you’re going to start a mass movement and create a vehicle for change, the first question you have to ask yourself is “Who do I want to serve?”
 The answer to that question is typically people who were just like you before you became an expert, right?
 As a charismatic leader, you’re going to lead people on a path you’ve walked before.